What is Mummies and Masterpieces?

 Mummies and Masterpieces is a unique program that enhances adult and child learning through museum masterpieces.
 It is a product of the various educational experiences that inspired Founder/Director Lauren Perlman throughout her educational career.
 After attending and graduating from the Hebrew Academy of the Five Towns and Rockaways, Stern College for Women and Bank Street School of Education, and teaching at the Abraham Joshua Heschel School, the Churchill School, and The Metropolitan Museum of Art, she felt the need to integrate all that she had learned into a program that enhances learning in visual, hands-on ways.

-Our programs are alligned with COMMON CORE LEARNING STANDARDS and consist of slide discussions, art workshops and museum visits.
-They take place at schools, organizations, libraries, community centers, senior citizen homes and more.
+Our programs are alligned with COMMON CORE LEARNING STANDARDS and consist of virtual or in-person slide discussions, art workshops and museum visits.
+We work with schools, organizations, libraries, religious institutions, community centers, senior citizen homes, rehab centers and much more.
 We come to you or you meet us at a local museum….or both!
 We work with children ages 2 through adult and we are available worldwide!

 What sets us apart from other art programs is that we do not believe in lecturing or spoon-feeding information to our participants.
 In today’s time, information is literally at the world’s fingertips, and is easily accessible to all.
 We believe in wondering, questioning, exploring, problem-solving, and discovering museum masterpieces TOGETHER.
 In addition, our art projects are PROCESS-BASED, as opposed to PRODUCT-BASED.
 In other words, our goal is not to send participants home with “perfect” works of art.
 This is not a message that we would want to give to any student: young or old.
 We strive to enable our students to experience great pride in what they learn and what they create.
 We do not label artwork by offering blanket statements such as, “That is beautiful”.
 Instead, we validate and celebrate each individual comment, idea and creation; “I see that you decided to use a lot of blue in your painting.”
 “I like the way you made this line go up, around and down.”
 “Is this beach a place that you have actually visited?”
 “Are the people in this sketch ones that you know?”
 “You must have pressed quite hard to create the thick lines in this print.”
 “The way that you created your scuplture of a jogger makes it seem as if she is about to run right off of our art table”.